Version 1.2 issued 18 December 2018

 If there’s a data breach or any other issue concerning customer data you must tell us immediately by emailing SDSTeam@hmrc.gov.uk.

-Under GDPR rules, you must also notify ICO about certain types of personal data breach (opens in a new tab) within 72 hours of becoming aware of it.
+Under UK GDPR rules, you must also notify ICO about certain types of personal data breach (opens in a new tab) within 72 hours of becoming aware of it.

 Your software must take into account the Digital Service Standard.